 - Define "For Commercial Purposes" as two times the recreational bag limit

-- All finfish and invertabrates not retained must be immediately returned to the water unharmed (this rule currently applies to food fish)
+- All finfish and invertebrates not retained must be immediately returned to the water unharmed (this rule currently applies to food fish).

 - No traps in marked navigational channels

 - Prohibit possession, sale or purchase of illegally caught organisms

 - Standardizing the format and rule language for 19 species including:

 Bay Scallops, Billfish and Swordfish, Black Drum, Calico Scallops, Cobia, Dolphin and Wahoo, Flounder and Sheepshead, Hard Clams, Jellyfish, Queen Conch, Sardines, Seatrout, Shad and River Herring, Snook, Sponges, Sturgeon, SW Florida Shells, Tripletail and Weakfish